AirHelp/treasury/README.md

 # treasury

-Treasury is a very simple and easy to use tool for managing secrets.
+Treasury is a very simple tool for managing secrets.
 It uses Amazon S3 service to store secrets.
-The secrets are encrypt before saving it on disks in its data centers and decrypt it when we read the secret.
+The secrets are encrypted before saving them on disks in their data centers and decrypted when we read the secrets.
 Treasury uses Server-Side Encryption.

 ## Architecture